 The engine is great as it has the demonic thrashy nature of a Supersport 600 but with the straight-line power that can mix it up with many litrebikes as you howl it through the gears changing up at a bonkers 14000rpm.

-It’s a brilliant engine as stock but flash, decat the GSX-R750 and we are talking 145 horsepower at the rear wheel that make the GSX-R750 a truly rapid and intoxicating motorcycle
+It’s a brilliant engine as stock but a flash, decat the GSX-R750 and we are talking 145 horsepower at the rear wheel that makes the GSX-R750 a truly rapid and intoxicating motorcycle

 The GSX-R750 Acceleration through the gears

 The GSX-R750 is amazingly fast and really punches above its weight.
-It thrives on being trashed and is extremely easy to get the most out.
+It thrives on being trashed and is extremely easy to get the most out of.

 With 130 horsepower to play with it will not compete with current litrebikes but will certainly keep them in sight below 130 mph, as with the GSX-R750 you can give it full beans without having to worry about insane wheelies slowing you down.